-India’s economy likely to grow at healthy 7%, gov’t says
+India’s economy likely to grow 7%, government says

-NEW DELHI (AP) — India’s government says the economy is expected to grow at 7% in 2019-20, up from a five-year low of 6.8% in the past year.
+NEW DELHI (AP) — India’s government said Thursday the economy is expected to grow at 7% in 2019-20, up from a five-year low of 6.8% in the past year.

-Finance Minister Nirmala Sitharaman presents the economic report in Parliament on Thursday, a day before unveiling the annual federal budget.
+Finance Minister Nirmala Sitharaman presented the economic report in Parliament a day before unveiling the annual federal budget.
 India’s financial year runs April-March.

 Economic growth slowed to a five-year low of 5.8% in the January-March quarter with consumer spending and corporate investment faltering.
 Declining industrial output and automobile sales also raised fears of a deeper slowdown.